rubyonjets/jets/docs/_docs/support.md

 ## Getting Help

-**The Jets GitHub issue tracker is not a support forum.**

-If you're looking for support for Jets, there are a lot of options:
+If you're looking for support for Jets, here are some options:

 * Read the [Jets Documentation](http://rubyonjets.com)
 * If you have a question about using Jets, start a discussion on [Jets Community Forum](https://community.rubyonjets.com/) or [StackOverflow](https://stackoverflow.com/questions/tagged/rubyonjets)
 * Chat with Jets users &mdash; Join [the Gitter channel](https://gitter.im/tongueroo/jets) or [our IRC channel on Freenode](irc:irc.freenode.net/rubyonjets)

-There are a bunch of helpful community members on these services that should be willing to point you in the right direction.
+The Jets community is small and growing.
+Would love for community members to be helpful and point others in the right direction.
+We've all been there before and sometimes the littlest helpful tip goes a long way for others.

 ## Report a bug